alicevillar/towers_of_hanoi/README.md

 ### :paperclip: My solution to Question 2

-In the file [hanoi2.py](https://github.com/alicevillar/towers_of_hanoi/blob/main/hanoi2.py ) I created a version that asks for the number of disks and then executes the moves.
+In the file [hanoi2.py](https://github.com/alicevillar/towers_of_hanoi/blob/main/hanoi2.py ) I This version asks for the number of disks and then executes the moves.
 Then it displays the number of moves executed.
 Here is a sample flow of the code:

 ```
 How many disks do you want?